ranfysvalle02/mdb-engine/examples/README.md

-# MDB_RUNTIME Examples
+# MDB_ENGINE Examples

-This directory contains example applications demonstrating how to use MDB_RUNTIME. **All examples follow best practices and use mdb-runtime abstractions consistently.**
+This directory contains example applications demonstrating how to use MDB_ENGINE. **All examples follow best practices and use mdb-engine abstractions consistently.**

 ## Available Examples